 - There are many ways available within the Council to provide independent assurance that the Council's governance arrangements are working as they should.
 Statutory officers ensure that matters comply with the law and the procedures in the Constitution, whilst the Chief Executive and the Director continually challenge whether or not the departments are doing the right things.
-Cabinet members also meet often to challenge each other regarding developments. - The Audit and Governance Committee keeps an overview of the governance arrangements as well as the implementation of the external auditor's recommendations. - Supporting this is the Internal Audit Service that operates in accordance with the statutory professional standards, namely the Public Sector Internal Audit Standards.
-Covid-19 has had an adverse effect on Internal audit's ability to undertake as many audits during during 2020/21 as in a usual year. - However, formally it is the scrutiny procedure that should continue to hold the Cabinet to account.
+Cabinet members also meet often to challenge each other regarding developments. - The Governance and Audit Committee keeps an overview of the governance arrangements as well as the implementation of the external auditor's recommendations. - Supporting this is the Internal Audit Service that operates in accordance with the statutory professional standards, namely the Public Sector Internal Audit Standards.
+Covid-19 has had an adverse effect on Internal audit's ability to undertake as many audits during during 2020/21, and to a lesser extent in 2021/22, as in a usual year. - However, formally it is the scrutiny procedure that should continue to hold the Cabinet to account.
 There is transparent and objective scrutiny and challenging of decisions and policies; however, there is uncertainty regarding how effective this is.
 This has received attention in the Scrutiny Review commissioned by the Audit Committee in 2016/17, but at its meeting on 3 March 2017 the Council resolved contrary to the Audit Committee's decision to adopt a different procedure in the future. - The new procedure was implemented following the May 2017 elections.
 A promise was made to review the effectiveness of the amended arrangements and the Scrutiny Working Group, which includes members of the Cabinet, Scrutiny Forum and senior officers, has presented options for further reform of the arrangements.
-Workshops were held with Members during October 2019 to clarify and consider the options but the Council, at its meeting on 19 December 2019, accepted the recommendation of the Audit and Governance Committee to refuse to change the basic arrangements and thereby continue with three scrutiny committees, as established in May 2017.
+Workshops were held with Members during October 2019 to clarify and consider the options but the Council, at its meeting on 19 December 2019, accepted the recommendation of the Audit and Governance Committee to refuse to change the basic arrangements and thereby continue with three scrutiny committees, as established in May 2017. - The new team established for strengthening support for scrutiny arrangements within the Council, is working closely with individual committee Chairs/Vice Chairs to ensure clarity and share best practice.
+This will extend to developing joint regional scrutiny arrangements with other authorities where relevant.